Iqra-Shehzad/Wobb-Project/README.md

 # React + Vite

+In order to run this project follow the given steps:
+Step 1) Navigate to the project by cd project.
+Step 2) Start the server by npm run dev.
+Step 3) Go to the local link

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: